Czech Republic Travel Guide: Best Places to visit Czech Republic Travel Guide: Best Places to visit

 Czech Republic Travel Guide: Best Places to visit

-On your road trip from Prague to Karlovy Vary make stops at the Czech Grand Canyon (Quarry Great America) and the impressive Karlštejn Castle.
+On your road trip from Prague to Karlovy Vary, make stops at the Czech Grand Canyon (Quarry Great America) and the impressive Karlštejn Castle.

-Hotels in Karlovy Vary
+Where to Stay in Karlovy Vary

 Day 6-7: Cesky Krumlov

-Cesky Krumlov is a town out of a fairytale; sat on the bend of a winding river, with medieval cobbled streets, and a ‘Disney style’ castle.
+Cesky Krumlov is a town out of a fairytale, sat on the bend of a winding river, with medieval cobbled streets and a ‘Disney style’ castle.
 It even has UNESCO status as a result of its incredible preservation of 14th-century buildings.

 Once you’ve finished with all the beautiful architecture and history, enjoy some kayaking on the mammoth river Vlatava.
 This might easily become a favorite during your Czech Republic Route.